Back Taxes Explained

 Consequences of Owing Back Taxes

-How To Pay Taxes
+How To Pay Back Taxes

 The financial burden of paying taxes can be challenging enough without the added build-up of back taxes and the penalties associated with tax debt.
 You can file a tax return from a previous year to pay your back taxes, but there are consequences for waiting too long.

-IRS Payment Plan
+IRS Installment Agreement Payment Plan

 The IRS offers two main types of installment agreements: one short-term payment plan which constitutes a period under 120 days, and a long-term payment plan, which is for a period longer than 120 days.

 Offer in Compromise